regalk13/vimrc/README.md

 ## Final Notes

 - Clearly all this code is not mine, just combine things and add the ones that I thought were essential.
-- If you need to ask something my twitter is open and my discord.
+- If you need to ask something my twitter and my discord is open.
 - I wanted to add the configuration of "coc-vim" since it can give some problems without it.